 The quick fix in this situation was to recreate the shortcut used to start the Google Chrome browser.
 If you can start Chrome by double-clicking on chrome.exe in

 “C:\Program Files (x86)\Google\Chrome\Application\”, then just right-click on it, create a short cut and copy that new shortcut to the desktop.

 Here’s a step by step guide on how to re-create the Google Chrome shortcut

 First, right-click on your broken Google Chrome desktop shortcut, click on Properties and take a look at the Shortcut tab.

-Try double clicking on chrome.exe and the Google Chrome web browser should open.
-If so, proceed with the next couple steps.
+Try double-clicking on chrome.exe and the Google Chrome web browser should open.
+If so, proceed with the next couple of steps.

 Right-click on chrome.exe and click Create Shortcut.
 Then rename the new shortcut to “Google Chrome”.

 Finally, drag and drop the new shortcut you just created to the desktop.

 Double-click the new shortcut and verify it starts Chrome.
 If so, delete the old shortcut and you’re ready to start web browsing once more using Google Chrome!